sanssushi/scala-exercises/README.md

 the database, locking a shared resource, creating a timestamp, waiting for an asynchronous computation to complete, and so on and so forth.

-**By deferring the execution of an effectful computation, effect types allow us to compose complex effects from simpler ones in a pure functional way, just like we can compose complex pure functions from simpler ones.**
+***By deferring the execution of an effectful computation, effect types allow us to compose complex effects from simpler ones in a pure functional way, just like we can compose complex pure functions from simpler ones.***

+### Core Implementation

 At the very core of any effect system (e.g. monix, cats-effect or zio) there's a higher kinded type like `IO[_]` that allows to